cds-snc/notification-documentation/src/en/send.md

 :::

 ### File types and size requirements
 You can upload PDF, CSV, .jpeg, .png, .odt, .txt, .rtf,  Microsoft Excel and Microsoft Word Document files.

-The maximum email size including content and attachments must be smaller than 10MB.
-The unique link method does not factor into calculated email size.
+Your email including the file must be smaller than 10MB.

 [Contact us](https://notification.canada.ca/contact) if you need to send other file types.